tjhickey724/reactnative/courses/CS153aSum24Brandeis.md

 ### Lesson 5 Mon 6/10/23
-We continue the Change Counter demo and explore ways to access state of parent and/or child components We also look closely at the Javascript needed to implement this app
+We continue the Change Counter demo and explore ways to access state of parent and/or child components We also look closely at the Javascript needed to implement this app.

-### Lesson 6 Tue 6/11/23
 We have every synchronous student give a short description of their idea for their final app, and a quick demo of what they have now.

 Everyone will comment on each project, give suggestions for how it could be improved, and think about which aspects could be incorporated into your own project

-### Lesson 7 Wed 6/12/23
+### Lesson 6 Tue 6/11/23
 We continue our discussion of useEffect but with a more real API giving the weather [https://api.weather.gov/points/42.3,-71.1](https://api.weather.gov/points/42.3,-71.1)